Project Update 3/17/2018

 The Elliott Bay Seawall contractor has completed all work along Alaskan Way south of Pine Street to Yesler Way.
 This earlier phase of the project is in closeout phase.

 Pacific Pile and Marine is the successful bidder for Seawall Pier 62-63 in the roadway north of Pine Street to Stewart Street.
 This northern portion of the Elliott Bay Seawall Project represents the final Seawall restoration of City Light’s network electrical system.
 City Light restoration will be completed in June 2018 and all construction will be complete by September 1, 2018.
 All areas south of Pine Street are open to public access.

 What is the Elliott Bay Seawall Project?

-The Elliott Bay Seawall Project will replace the existing seawall--from S. Washington Street to Broad Street--with a structure that meets current safety and design standards.
+The Elliott Bay Seawall Project will replace the existing seawall--from S. Washington Street to Virginia Street--with a structure that meets current safety and design standards.

 For more information, please visit: Waterfront Seattle

 Or submit an inquiry online